dmbarbour/glas/docs/GlasGUI.md

 Reasonable modes for user participation:

-* *read-only view* - The user agent continuously or infrequently renders the GUI then aborts.
+* *read-only view* - never commits - The user agent continuously or infrequently renders the GUI then aborts.
+Not *necessarily* read-only in context of reflection APIs, but should be safe and cacheable like HTTP GET.
-* *live action* - The user agent continuously renders the GUI and commits when possible.
+* *live action* - always commits - The user agent continuously renders the GUI and commits when possible.
-* *approved action* - The transaction is aborted unless the user explicitly submits.
-The GUI system tracks user observations and presents a summary of relevant changes for approval in proximity to a submit button.
+* *approved action* - controlled commit - The transaction is aborted unless the user explicitly submits or commits, in some way that is clearly under control of the user.
+The GUI system tracks user observations and may present a summary of relevant changes for approval in proximity to a submit button.
+To account for continuous background updates, a user agent may track tolerances for 'irrelevant' changes based on user policy, user action, and app recommendations.

 The *approved action* mode gives users the most stake in each transaction.
 Approving a summary of relevant changes even simulates a read-write conflict analysis.
 However, it's slow and deliberate, not suitable for every context.
-The *live action* mode is close to [immediate mode GUI](https://en.wikipedia.org/wiki/Immediate_mode_GUI), while the *read-only view* is suitable for maintaining user awareness.
+The *live action* mode is close to [immediate mode GUI](https://en.wikipedia.org/wiki/Immediate_mode_GUI) and can be used for almost any conventional GUI design, while the *read-only view* is suitable for maintaining user awareness.

 In context of *live action* mode, we may need to buffer or latch user inputs.
 For example, pushing a button sets a 'button-pushed' variable to 'true' until it is read and reset.
 The button would continue to render in a depressed state while 'button-pushed' remains true.